For students currently in grades 9–12

 Meals

-In our host village, we eat meals prepared by Nepali cooks, and students help cook both traditional and Western-style dishes.
+In our host village, we eat vegetarian meals prepared by Nepali cooks, and students help cook both traditional and Western-style dishes.
 In Kathmandu and Bhaktapur, we eat in restaurants with the chance to order your choice of food.
 On our trek, we eat simple, hearty meals at mountain guesthouses.

 What to Expect